Lukasdoe/CacheCoherence/additional_assumptions.md

   every write checks if the address is currently in cache.
 If not, it schedules a load and restarts the check afterwards.
 Only if the check is successful (hit), the write is attempted.
 If another cache invalidates the cache line between the read and the write, then the read has to be repeated.
-- A write to a cache line does not update its LRU-counter
 - Bus wait cycles are only counted beginning in the clock cycle AFTER the task was put on the bus.
   This means that a writeback requires in total 101 cycles until the next action can be performed: 1 cycle to schedule the writeback and 100 cycles for the bus to finish the writeback to memory.